OpenTOPAS/TOPAS_Official_Documentation/parameters/physics/modular.rst

     b:Ph/Default/AugerCascade = "False" # Set to true to turn on AugerCascade b:Ph/Default/DeexcitationIgnoreCut = "False" # Set to true to implement DeexcitationIgnoreCut b:Ph/Default/PIXE = "False" # Set to true to turn on PIXE

+For Geant4 11.3 and later, ``EMRangeMax`` must be at least 600 MeV.
+Geant4 rejects and ignores lower values so that standard ionisation and multiple scattering remain defined for Geant4-DNA physics configurations.